mariomann/documentation/content/en/tracing/profiling/trace_profile.md

 {{< img src="tracing/profiling/trace-profile.gif" alt="Connect profiles and traces.">}}

 Pivot seamlessly between distributed traces and profiles to find the line of code responsible for a slow request.
-- view relating to each span
-- identify methods that are consuming the most CPU, memory, or IO

 ## Further Reading